theMansib/sd-webui-lobe-theme/README.md

 #### Mobile Adaptation

-Partial convenience adaptation design has been completed for mobile devices, including breadcrumb foldable navigation bar, sidebar adaptation, etc. However, due to the high complexity and fixed values of the stable diffusion interface, it is difficult to ensure the same user experience as the desktop version.
+Partial convenience adaptation design has been completed for mobile devices, including a breadcrumb foldable navigation bar, sidebar adaptation, etc. However, due to the high complexity and fixed/hardcoded values of the original stable diffusion interface, it is difficult to ensure the same user experience as the desktop version.
 Feedback is welcome for more ideas.

 <div align="right">